emacsmirror/haskell-ts-mode/README.md

 -   Support for M-x align, so that calling it will align all the 'equal' signs in a region.
 -   Imenu support for functions with multiple definitions.
--   **Proper indenting of multiline signatures**: the Tree-sitter grammar does not flatten the signatures, but rather leaves them to the standard infix interpretation.
-This makes indentation hard, as it will mean the only way to check if the the signature node is an ancestor of node at point is to perfom a recursive ascent.